appsody/website/content/docs/stacks/develop.md

 ## Start developing a stack

-The following methods detail how you can use the Appsody CLI to create your own stack or modify an existing Appsody stack.

 ### Create your own stack using the Appsody CLI

 The quickest way to create a new stack is to use the `appsody stack create` command, which creates a new stack by copying an existing stack.
 By default, the new stack is based on the sample stack.
 For example, to create a new stack named my-stack, in a new directory, use this command: